opf/openproject/docs/release-notes/14-4-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 ## Contributions
-A very special thank you goes to the City of Cologne again for sponsoring features on project lists.
+A very special thank you goes to the City of Cologne again for sponsoring features on project attributes and project lists.

 Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Johan Bouduin, 俊侯 何, Sven Kunze, Marcel Carvalho and mac edit.